 Business majors participate in paid internships.
 The HCBPS Business Internship Center information is at ucmo.edu/intern.

 Business Organizations

-The most popular clubs for management majors are SIFE and DECA which any UCM major may join.
-Student business organizations are at ucmo.edu/orgrequest/orglist.cfm
+The most popular clubs for management majors are Enactus (formerly SIFE) and DECA which any UCM major may join.
+Learn more about these student business organizations at enactus.org and ucmdeca.com.